-- Firm swith three or fewerem ployees currently receive the full value of the SFARG incentive at the time of approval of their application.
-Firm swith four orm ore employees receive the incentive benefits in two payments.
+- Firms with three or fewer employees currently receive the full value of the SFARG incentive at the time of approval of their application.
+Firms with four or more employees receive the incentive benefits in two payments.
 The first payment, made upon approval of the application, represents half the allowable benefit based on employment.
-The second payment, made 18m on the later, is adjusted to reflect any increase or decrease in employment. - Small firm swith three or fewerem ployees may now elect to receive their benefits either in one full payment at the time of application, or in two installments over an 18-m on the period as above, in order to receive the added benefit of employment growth.
+The second payment, made 18 months later, is adjusted to reflect any increase or decrease in employment. - Small firms with three or fewer employees may now elect to receive their benefits either in one full payment at the time of application, or in two installments over an 18-month period as above, in order to receive the added benefit of employment growth.

-0 ne commenter a sked that public resources not be used to recoup financial losses incurred on September 11.
+One commenter asked that public resources not be used to recoup financial losses incurred on September 11.